Platform for Simulated Helicopter Motion

 Yaw Axis

-(Left Photo) An offset mounting bracket for the linear actuator was fabricated and bolted to the extended pitch control arm.
+(Left Photo) An offset mounting bracket for the yaw axis actuator was fabricated and bolted to the extended pitch control arm.

 (Right Photo) The shaft of the linear actuator is attached to the pivoting yaw frame with a small universal joint.